 The gleaming steel sculpture on Reykjavik’s splendid waterfront that resembles a Viking long-ship is the ‘Solfar’ or ‘Sun Voyager.’
-The striking landmark was created by Icelandic sculptor Jon Gunnar Arnason.
+The artist Jon Gunnar Arnason created the striking landmark.

 It is a common misunderstanding that Sun Voyager is a Viking ship.
-It is quite understandable that many tourists think this when travelling in Iceland, the land of the sagas.
+It is quite understandable that many tourists think this when travelling in Iceland, the land of the Sagas.
 Nonetheless, it should be stressed that this was not the original intention.
 It is a dream boat and an ode to the sun.
-Intrinsically, it contains within itself the promise of undiscovered territory, a dream of hope, progress and freedom.
+It represents the promise of undiscovered territory and a dream of hope, progress and freedom.

-In 1986 the district association of the west part of the city funded a competition for an outdoor sculpture, to celebrate Reykjavik’s 200 year anniversary.
+In 1986, the district association funded a competition for an outdoor sculpture to celebrate Reykjavik‘s 200 year anniversary.
 The Sun Voyager was the winning piece.

 Solfarid – An ode to the sun

-Facing the majestic Mt.
-Esja, Sun Voyager is in a wonderful spot for photo opportunities whether enjoying a midday stroll or taking in the full significance of the artwork’s name during the summer’s Midnight Sun.
+Facing the majestic Esja, Sun Voyager is in a wonderful spot for photo opportunities whether you are enjoying a midday stroll or taking in the full significance of the artwork’s name during the summer’s Midnight Sun.

 Where is the Sun Voyager?

-Solfarid is located on the seashore of Reykjavik close to the city centre, in only a few minutes walking distance east of Harpa Concert Hall.
+Solfarid is located on the seashore of Reykjavik close to the city center, just a few minutes walking distance east of Harpa Concert Hall.